PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 ## Basic objects

-The objects with which the library works are the locations for the representation of the geometry (type `Locations`), and the incidence relations (`IncRel`), the shape descriptors (subtypes of `AbstractShapeDesc`), and the shape collections (`ShapeColl`).
+The objects with which the library works are the incidence relations (`IncRel`), the shape descriptors (subtypes of `AbstractShapeDesc`), and the shape collections (`ShapeColl`).